Financial Management Plans and Reports

 For the past two decades, the Department accounted for its resources through multiple outdated and disjointed legacy financial systems.
 Some posts effectively conducted operations through the integration of little more than a collection of Excel spreadsheets.
 Often, it could take up to 45 days after a financial event occurred for overseas financial data to update the Department's Central Financial Management System (CFMS).

 The Global Financial Management System (GFMS) project integrates the Department's overseas and domestic financial operations onto common financial management software platform in Charleston.
-The GFMS program replaces the Department's 20-year-old overseas systems and legacy mainframe systems with modern open systems technology and COTS software certified by JFMIP.
-The platform will provide a single integrated view of financial data through data standardization, common business processes, and the seamless exchange of information through the Department's financial and administrative sectors.
+This provides a single integrated view of financial data through data standardization, common business processes, and the seamless exchange of information through the Department's financial and administrative sectors.
 This will dramatically improve operations and reduce costs by eliminating system redundancies and replacing obsolete and unsupported financial systems.
 It will also provide the infrastructure for integrating other administrative activities within the Department, such as the Integrated Logistics Management System (ILMS).

-The diagram below depicts the state of our financial systems at the beginning of FY 2003 and the end state of our global vision for the beginning of FY 2007.
+The diagram below depicts the state of our financial systems at the beginning of FY 2003 and the end state of our global vision for the beginning of FY 2008 and beyond.

 Regional Financial Management System (RFMS)

-In addition, RFMS implemented a new reporting tool, called R/Viewer which provides daily updates on all financial transactions to 168 posts overseas and allows them to analyze, and "slice and dice" their financial data for local reporting purposes using modern reporting and query tools on their local workstation.
+In addition, RM enhanced its reporting tool called COAST which provides daily updates on all financial transactions to 168 posts overseas and domestic bureaus, allowing them to analyze, and "slice and dice" their financial data for local reporting purposes using modern reporting and query tools on their local workstation.

 Global Direct Connect

-Global Direct Connect will move posts that have operationally practical and reliable network connections (estimated at over 85 percent of our embassies) from their current batch processing environment to a real time, on line connection with GFMS.
-Currently, there are 28 posts using Global Direct Connect.
-Our plan is to 20 to 25 more posts to Global Direct Connect by the end of FY 2006.
+Our Global Direct Connect initiative moves posts that have operationally practical and reliable network connections (estimated at over 85 percent of our embassies) from their current batch processing environment to a real-time, on-line connection.
+As a result of our efforts to date, there are now over 100 (out of a possible 180) posts using Global Direct Connect.
+Our plan is to implement another 25 posts to Global Direct Connect by July 2008.
+By July 2009, we will convert all remaining posts (with reliable networks) to Global Direct Connect.

-USAID and the Department of State are implementing a Joint Assistance Management System (JAMS).
-The system will collect assistance information and will interface with the Joint Financial Management System being implemented by the two agencies.
+The Department of State is implementing a Joint Assistance Management System (JAMS).
+The system will collect assistance information and will interface with the Global Financial Management System.
 JAMS will be based on a commercial product called "Grantium."
 Grantium was selected from a field of commercial products because of its ability to be easily configured for assistance processes.
 Other features include a robust reporting capability.